 - A core collection to support the project at its chosen location

 - Intensive training and ongoing technical assistance throughout the project year

 Read the FAQ document (see above) and watch the Infopeople informational webinar on the STeP project.

 - Once you have viewed the webinar, apply online at https://www.surveymonkey.com/r/RV2NDKZ.
-We are providing a print version of the application and a list of resources, to help you develop your application.
-We strongly suggest that you refer to the print version and develop your answers before accessing the online application.
+To assist you, we are providing a print version of the application and a list of resources.
+We strongly suggest that you refer to the print version and develop your answers before accessing the application online, as the online application has to be completed in one session.
 Apply by Friday, May 22, 2015.